AArmendarizB/AArmendarizB/README.md

 Software engineer with experience building scalable applications across web and mobile environments.
 I enjoy solving complex problems, designing clean architectures, and creating solutions that generate real impact.

-I also work on automation and AI-driven tools to help professionals and businesses improve workflows, efficiency, and decision-making.

 ---

 ## 🛠️ Tech Stack